 20 Terms All Survey-Savvy Market Researchers Should Know

-The world of market research is cluttered by a seemingly limitless number of terms used to describe different elements of studies, processes, and best practices.
+The world of market research is cluttered with a seemingly limitless number of terms for market researchers, describing various aspects of studies, processes, and best practices.

 While it’s easy to deem yourself as a ‘survey-savvy’ market researcher, it’s always a good idea to revisit or take a closer look at the language used in the field of data collection and analysis, so that you can maintain confidence that you are communicating as effectively as possible.

-Below we’ve compiled a list of survey terminology for the survey-savvy market researcher.
+Below we’ve compiled a list of essential terminology for market researchers.
 If you consider yourself survey-savvy, then this is must-know jargon.

 If after reading through this list none of the terms caught you by surprise, then congratulations!
 You are indeed a survey-savvy market researcher!